 1.Overcoming the inhibition– Get involved with the audience:

 One of the commonest response to why people find public speaking difficult is because of the fear of facing the audience.
 They think that it takes something else to develop public speaking skills, something that they don’t have.
-They think that they’ll not be able to make it good in public, they’ll make blunders, would not be able to handle questions effectively.
-Actually it’s the ‘anticipation’ of something bad that creates hesitation and repulsion.
-So forget about this fear, everyone else delivers the presentations and they all are ordinary people so what’s the point anyway in confusing ourselves?
+They think that they’ll not be able to make it good in public, they’ll make blunders, would not be able to handle questions effectively etc. Actually it’s the ‘anticipation’ of something bad that creates hesitation and repulsion.
+So forget about this fear, everyone else delivers the presentations, and they all are ordinary people so what’s the point anyway in getting confused?

 2. Hey people “I’m from you and I talk for you”: